 Although surrounded by many more popular resorts, Kobarid is still an undiscovered gem in Slovenia.
-With stunning natural surroundings, many historical sights, and excellent gastronomy - Kobarid awaits travelers deviating from the main tourist routes.
+With stunning natural surroundings, many historical sights, and excellent gastronomy - Kobarid awaits travellers deviating from the main tourist routes.

 The Soca Valley is the most popular destination in the Triglav National Park.
 Here are three charming small towns - Bovec, Tolmin, and Kobarid.
-In addition to Bovec, Tolmin, and Kobarid are also attracting more and more visitors each year.
+In addition to Bovec, Tolmin and Kobarid are also attracting more and more visitors each year.

 What to do in Kobarid?